PrestaMath/reverse_tile/README.md

 Reversi Othello game programmed with kivy

 Will work on :
-- Windows xp and more
+- Windows xp and more great products from Microsoft ...
 - Linux
 - Raspberry PI
 - Android : published on Google Play  : https://play.google.com/store/apps/details?id=org.reversi